 3. Offshore Freelancers

-The allure of hiring freelancers seems like a great idea.
+The allure of hiring web design freelancers seems like a great idea.
 Sure you can pay a fraction of what North American web developers charge.
 Unfortunately it comes with a laundry list of potential issues so proceed with caution.

 If this truly was a good idea then I would hire offshore talent for all my projects.
 If I do hire offshore talent it’s typically for small parts of projects such as custom coding, data entry and research.
 NEVER to build an entire project.